Mapsui/Mapsui/README.md

 - **iOS** - Xamarin.iOS

 ## Donations
-So far I do most of my testing in the Simulator because I do not have an iPhone/iPad at home.
+So far I do most of my testing in the simulator because I do not have an iPhone/iPad at home.
 So if you have an old iPad/iPhone lying around I'd be very interested.
 A cracked screen is not a problem :).
 Contact me at pauldendulk@gmail.com.

 ## License